oe2mal/radio-shacker/README.md

 # radio-shacker
-A shack is a hams home...

-Just a few lines of code - not only for ham operators
+Here are some lines of code to be developed soon ...

+These should cover the following fields of
+- education and hobby
+- Occupation and practice

+The ask is to make life easier.